educationfutures/star-party-planner/README.md

 - Written in **Python**, using Skyfield for accurate ephemerides
 - All heavy astronomy data (BSP) is **local**; the planner does not auto-fetch ephemerides
-- The UI is plain HTML/CSS/JS with a night‑vision theme
+- The UI is plain HTML/CSS/JS and is red-tinted to help protect night vision
 - Extendable:
   - Change scoring in `interest_score()`
   - Add columns to your catalog(s)